hpi-swa-teaching/SVGMorph/packages/SVG-Morphic.package/SVGMorph.class/README.md

-Allows an SVGMorph to be opened in space
+A SVGMorph is a morph used to encapsule a whole svg structure.
+It allows an SVG to be opened in the world.

-A SVGMorph is xxxxxxxxx.

-Instance Variables